Client

 Illustration

-I created a series of infographics and animations to help explain the tokamak fusion device in both scale and function (the fusion molecular reaction that will be achieved inside).
+I created a small series of infographics and animations to help explain the tokamak fusion device in both scale and function (the fusion molecular reaction that will be achieved inside).

 Impossible Shapes